Geek-Boy-Aditya/Coursera_Machine_Learning_By_Andrew_Ng/README.md

 ![](/images/LR3.png)

-Which turns out to be:
+Which turns out to be:-

 ![](/images/LR4.png)